akamai/cli-visitor-prioritization/README.md

 %  akamai-visitor-prioritization throttle --disable --policy samplePolicyName --rule 'ruleName' --network staging
 ```

-The flags of interest for create are:
+The flags of interest for throttle are:

 ```
 --percent <value>       Acceptable values are -1 (= All to Waiting Room), 0 <= 100 (100 = everyone allowed)